vmihalko/ksh/src/cmd/INIT/README-mamake.md

 * `dontcare`: Marks files that do not need to exist.
   If the file exists then its last-modified timestamp is checked and propagated, otherwise it is silently ignored.
-* `ignore`: The timestamp associated with *rule* is ignored in dependency resolution.
+* `ignore`: The timestamp associated with the *target* is ignored in dependency resolution.
 * `implicit`: Marks the current rule as an implicit prerequisite of the enclosing parent rule.
   An implicit prerequisite can make the parent rule out of date without triggering the parent action.
   Implicit prerequisites usually correspond to `#include` prerequisites.